bashirbobboi/Bisimulation/README.md

   - Property-based testing using Hypothesis
   - Unit tests for all core components
   - Integration tests for CLI and web interface

-## Contributing

-This is a dissertation project, but suggestions and improvements are welcome.
-- Report issues
-- Suggest improvements
-- Submit pull requests

 ## Author